mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw3-thibodeau-mylinh/stat545-hw03-thibodeau-mylinh.md

 ------------------------------------------------------------------------

-1. 1.
-Compute a trimmed mean of RPKM for diverse copy.change value.
+1. Part1:Compute a trimmed mean of RPKM for diverse copy.change value.

 **TABLE**